List of Coronation Street characters introduced in 1961: Valerie Barlow

 Valerie Barlow (also Tatlock) is Ken Barlow's (William Roache) first wife and featured in the programme for nearly ten years before being killed by an electric shock when using a faulty electrical outlet in her home.
+Reid originally joined the soap for two months, but ended up staying longer so that her character could be married to Ken, in what was deemed an early example of a soap opera supercouple.
+Valerie was later written out of the soap when Reid opted to leave the soap after nine years, and Valerie was killed off in early 1971, with 18.26 million viewers watching her death scene.
+Reid later revealed in an interview that she felt she was bored and "going mad" after being in the soap for nine years, commenting, "I was so frustrated, I didn't get a laugh in nine years."
+She also opined that despite being privately educated, she was dubbed by casting directors as being working class,after appearing in the soap, explaining, "Once you've done Coronation Street, you're working class.
+I do think that hangs about."

 Valerie Tatlock was born on 26 November 1942 to Alfred and Edith Tatlock, and grew up in Glasgow.
 Her uncle, Albert Tatlock, lived in Coronation Street in Weatherfield, and she was a successful hairdresser.
 Valerie took up residence at Albert's home at Number 1 Coronation Street for a few months in 1961.
 She immediately caught the eye of student Ken Barlow, who lived next door.
 They went on a date, but Valerie was not as keen on a relationship as Ken.
 She felt that Ken would not be happy with her because he was university-educated and aspired to live above the working-class values, which Valerie was comfortable with.
 When Ken's mother Ida was killed in September 1961, Valerie spent more time with Ken and they soon began a relationship.
 As the pair grew closer over the next few months, Valerie had to return home to Glasgow.
 Valerie returned a year later after Ken proposed to her in Scotland.
 She accepted after he made it clear that he was not looking for a mother figure to replace Ida, as Val initially feared.
 They got married at St. Mary's Parish Church on 4 August 1962, and took their honeymoon in London, which was paid for with the money Ken raised from selling his motorcycle.